Cummins Jackson

 Although some biographies of Stonewall Jackson portray Cummins as a "father figure", this does not characterize the relationship adequately.
 The young boy called him "Uncle", but thought of him more as an elder brother.
 Historians believe Jackson's low morals had a notable negative effect on the developing boy.
 But Jackson helped both children survive, and his guardianship appeared to help Thomas develop a strong work ethic around the mill.
 The youth also developed riding skills while racing his uncle's blooded horses at the four-mile (6 km) racetrack Jackson built nearby.

-Young Thomas lived there until in 1842 when he was appointed to the United States Military Academy at West Point, New York.
+Young Thomas lived there until 1842 when he was appointed to the United States Military Academy at West Point, New York.
 He later served in the U.S. Army, was an instructor at Virginia Military Institute.
 During the American Civil War, he joined the Confederate Army.
 There he became the right hand of Confederate General Robert E. Lee and advanced to the rank of general.
 He died from a wound in "friendly fire" in the Battle of Chancellorsville in 1863.

 In 1844, as Thomas was halfway through West Point, Cummins Jackson discovered a small vein of silver near his property.
 He began to counterfeit half-dollar coins of lead with a thin coat of silver.
 After several months a federal grand jury indicted Jackson for forgery and 26 counts of counterfeiting.
 The forgery trial was delayed by the actions of the defense attorneys until 1848.

 That year Jackson escaped from the jailhouse window and traveled to California with one of his nephews and thirteen others to try his hand at prospecting during the California Gold Rush.
 Jackson struck it rich at a mine near Mount Shasta.
 But he fell ill, either with pneumonia or typhoid fever, and suffered for almost a month before his death in Shasta County, California.
 He is buried there in an unmarked grave.
 The nephew who accompanied him is said to have gambled away all of the gold profits and returned penniless to Virginia.